iScOp-uniovi/iscop-uniovi.github.io/transfer.md

 **Technological Consulting to Address a Palletization Problem** <br>
 Participating Entities: SAMOA Industrial, S.A., and University of Oviedo (Group iScOp), funded by Asturias Digital Innovation Hub (AsDIH), 2025

+** Performed research and development for adapting existing hyper-heuristic approaches for the project under the identifier **
+Participating Entities: University of Zagreb and University of Oviedo (Group iScOp), funded by University of Zagreb, 2024.

 **Optimization of Cashier Shifts** <br>
 Participating Entities: KPI Servicios Informáticos S.L. and University of Oviedo (Group iScOp), 2021.